MarcoHengstenberg/forthehorde/README.md

 1. All Javascript files go into the `uncompressed-js` directory, uncompressed, unminified, ideally documented and commented and explained and whatever you should do in terms of _"This file does this and that because"_
 2. They are then taken, concatenated and placed as `projectname.js` inside the `concatenated` directory
 3. Following up comes the uglify task and creates `projectname.min.js` inside the `js` folder
+4. Parallely they are concatenated and beautified and put in the `concatenated/beauty/` folder

 Again, I'm only saving changes to the js-files inside `uncompressed-js` and let the *watch-task* do the hard work.